The Truth of Things (4) – Lark

 Subjects

-An uncompromising and heartbreaking end to the story of Nicky and Kenny, the beloved brothers of the Carnegie shortlisted Rook, beautifully told in McGowan’s gritty realism.
+An uncompromising and heartbreaking end to the story of Nicky and Kenny, the beloved brothers of the Truth of Things series, beautifully told in McGowan’s gritty realism.
 WINNER OF THE 2020 CILIP CARNEGIE MEDAL.
 Things are tense at home for Nicky and Kenny.
 Their mum's coming to visit and it will be the first time they've seen her in years.
 A lot has changed since they were little and Nicky's not so sure he's ready to see her again.
 When they head for a trek across the moors to take their minds off everything, a series of unforeseen circumstances leaves the brothers in a vulnerable and very dangerous position.
 There might even be a chance that this time not everyone will make it home alive…

 Reviews